sandialabs/slycat/docs/installation.rst

 Next Steps
 ----------

 -  That's it!
-Now that you're up-and-running, it's time to [[Create a CCA Model]].
+Now that you're up-and-running, it's time to :ref:`Create a CCA Model`.